 • Potential ways to improve your current incident response policy.

-OPS: Building Your Payment Strategy
+OPERATIONS BREAKOUT: Building Your Payment Strategy

-Adrian Brown, The Clearing House
+Adrian Brown - The Clearing House

 If the word “strategy” after the word “payments” surprises you a bit, this session is for you... and you are not alone.
 With the payments arena evolving daily, developing and executing against a plan has never been more critical.
 Simply posting and working exceptions will not move your organization forward, nor will it serve your customer base / account holders in the future.
 This session will discuss the components for developing a strategy to keep pace in today’s environment.